genixpro/reliascript/README.md

 A value may or may not have a specific tag associated with it, depending on the value it takes on at runtime.

-This is a lot like having a constraint which is not always enforced.
-When the constraint matches, the value takes on the given tag.
-When the constraint fails, the value does not take on the given tag.
+This is a lot like having a pattern which is not always enforced.
+When the pattern matches, the value takes on the given tag.
+When the pattern fails, the value does not take on the given tag.

-If you define a function that requires a variable to have a specific tag, the compiler will automatically introduce the associated runtime data validation to ensure the value meets all of the required constraints to be given that tag.
+If you define a function that requires a variable to have a specific tag, the compiler will automatically introduce the associated runtime data validation to ensure the value meets all of the required patterns to be given that tag.

 TODO: describe pristine / invalid tags here

 ## Traits

-A trait is like a piece of metadata associated with a particular variable, constraint, or kind.
+A trait is like a piece of metadata associated with a particular variable, pattern, or kind.
 Traits can be used for a variety of different forms of metaprogramming, by giving you a declarative way to describe the behaviours, rules, and properties you want your data to have.